Flower-class corvette: Operations

 Flower-class corvettes were used extensively by the RN and RCN in the Battle of the Atlantic.
 They also saw limited service elsewhere with the RN, as well as the USN and several Allied navies such as the Royal Netherlands Navy, the Royal Norwegian Navy, the Royal Hellenic Navy, the Free French Naval Forces, the Royal Indian Navy, and the Royal New Zealand Navy.
 The Belgian Navy used some of these vessels during World War II, and have continued to use Flower names for their minehunters.
 Most Royal Navy Flower-class ships drew their officers and crew from the Royal Naval Reserve and the Royal Navy Volunteer Reserve (RNVR).
 Many RN Flowers had captains drawn from the Merchant Navy.

 Service on Flowers in the North Atlantic was typically cold, wet, monotonous and uncomfortable.
 Every dip of the forecastle into an oncoming wave was followed by a cascade of water into the well deck amidships.
 Men at action stations were drenched with spray and water entered living spaces through hatches opened for access to ammunition magazines.
 Interior decks were constantly wet and condensation dripped from the overheads.

-The head (or sanitary toilet) was drained by a straight pipe to the ocean; and a reverse flow of the icy North Atlantic would cleanse the backside of those using it during rough weather.
+The head (or sanitary toilet) was drained by a straight pipe to the ocean.
+A reverse flow of the icy North Atlantic would cleanse the backside of those using it during rough weather.
 By 1941 corvettes carried twice as many crewmen as anticipated in the original design.
 Men slept on lockers or tabletops or in any dark place that offered a little warmth.
 The inability to store perishable food meant a reliance on preserved food such as corned-beef and powdered potato for all meals.

 The Flowers were nicknamed "the pekingese of the ocean".
 They had a reputation of having poor sea-handling characteristics, most often rolling in heavy seas, with 80-degree rolls, 40 degrees each side of upright, being fairly common; it was said they "would roll on wet grass".
 Many crewmen suffered severe motion sickness for a few weeks until they acclimatised to shipboard life.
 Although poor in their sea-handling characteristics, the Flowers were extremely seaworthy; no Allied sailor was ever lost overboard from a Flower during World War II, outside combat.